 - Choosing Content: Balancing Conceptual Understanding with Procedural Fluency

-These videos require Adobe Flash Player.
+These two video links above require Adobe Flash Player.
 To access Flash content using a screen reader, users need to have Flash Player 6 or later installed.
 Download the latest version of Flash Player.